Azarem/GaiaLabs/GaiaPacker/README.md

 3. Open a command prompt in your new project directory and run `GaiaPacker.exe --unpack`; this will dump all of the game files into your project folder.
 4. Make modifications to game files or patches.
 Included is an MSU-1 patch (credits to Conn), if you would like to use it to add MSU support simply remove the underscore `_` from the file name to be `iog_msu.asm`
 5. You can add or edit scene assets with `asm/scene_meta.asm`.
 Scene actors are located in `asm/scene_events.asm`. `asm/scene_warps.asm` contains all the screen transition triggers.
-6. There are example patches like `Teleporter.asm` and `ItemRewards.asm` included in the Patches folder.
+6. There are example patches included in the Patches folder.
 Feel free to experiment with these.
 7. Go back to your command prompt and run `GaiaPacker.exe`.
 This will re-build the ROM along with any changes you made.